 Our service is free to all those eligible for care in New Zealand hospitals

-Throughout your labour and birth, your midwife remains in responsible for the care of you and your baby.
+Throughout your labour and birth, your LMC midwife remains responsible for the care of you and your baby.

-Clinically trained and experienced Birthing Centre staff, including midwives, are on hand to support your LMC, and care for you and your baby post-natally.
+Clinically trained and experienced Birthing Centre staff are on hand to support your LMC midwife, and care for you and your baby post-natally.

-You’re welcome to visit the facility before your birth.
-We run regular tours or you can organise a visit with your LMC at a time convenient to you both.
+You are welcome to visit the facility before your birth.
+We run regular tours or you can organise a visit with your LMC at a time convenient to you.

-Just as you would for a hospital or home birth, liaise with your LMC, who will ensure the birthing centre is ready for your arrival.
-It is helpful to bring a baby car seat with you on admission.
-This will ensure your baby can be safely transported with you in the unlikely event you require a transfer to hospital for any treatment and will avoid any unnecessary delays in transfer.
+Just as you would for a hospital or home birth, liaise with your LMC midwife, who will ensure the birthing centre is ready for your arrival.

-You’ll labour and give birth in your own private room, with ensuite.
-You have the option of a water birth – each ensuite has a bath suitable for water births.
+You’ll labour and give birth in your own private room.
+All our rooms have baths suitable for water births.

-Clinically qualified, experienced and caring staff will work with your LMC in ensuring you are well cared for post-natally.
-Mums who give birth at the centre are welcome to stay at the centre for three nights post-birth.
-Your partner can stay for the first night.
+Clinically qualified, experienced and caring staff will work with your LMC midwife in ensuring you are well cared for post-natally.
+Mums who give birth at the centre are welcome to stay at the centre for two nights post-birth.
+Supportive partners (or alternative support person) who actively take part in caring for mum and bonding with baby can stay at the mothers request.
 Expect to be nurtured with gentle support and advice on breastfeeding and caring for your baby, and delicious and nutritious meals.
 Our team is here for you.

 Our goal is for all of our mums to return home feeling confident and empowered in their ability to look after their baby.
 If you’re struggling with breastfeeding once you’ve left the centre, our clinically qualified and experienced staff are here to help.
-Just let us know and we can offer further support.
+We can offer you advice over the phone or put you in touch with one of our wrap around services to provide ongoing support.